sajjad-FL/bit/README.md

 ### Premium Code
 - The premium code can be used publicly **only if proper credit is given**:
   `Website idea & code by @anujbuilds`
-- Without credit or without explicit permission, public use is **not allowed**.
+- Without credit or without explicit permission, public use is **not allowed**.# bit